School-based immunisation program

 Catch-up is for young people who missed out on their vaccinations when they were first eligible.
 All eligible individuals are recommended to receive the catch-up vaccine as soon as possible to be protected.

-If they missed their vaccination at school, they can receive a catch-up vaccine from another immunisation provider such as at community immunisation clinics, or at participating GPs, pharmacies or Aboriginal Medical Services (the vaccine is free, but consultation fees may apply).
+If they missed their vaccination at school, they can receive a catch-up vaccine from another immunisation provider such as at community immunisation clinics, or at participating GPs and Aboriginal Medical Services (the vaccine is free, but consultation fees may apply).
+This year, participating community pharmacists can offer adolescent vaccines at no cost.
 Consult your immunisation provider for more information.

 Healthy young people aged up to 20 years old can catch-up if they have not previously received the dTpa or MenACWY vaccines.